rubenchazarra/cell-types-eval-control-workflow/README.md

 conda install nextflow
 ```

-Before running pipeline, make sure you are within the `cell-types-eval--control-workflow` directory.
+Before running pipeline, make sure you are within the `cell-types-eval-control-workflow` directory.

 Then issue the following command:
 ```